Excessive Tarmac Delay Plan

-The Airport does not own or operate aircraft ground service equipment needed to safely deplane passengers from air carrier aircraft, and airport personnel are not trained to assist in the safe deplanement of passengers, so the airport is, therefore, unable on its own to provide for the deplanement of passengers.
-We will provide contact information to airlines as soon as practicable after receiving requests at the contact number listed above from such airlines experiencing excessive tarmac delays.
+The Airport staff is not trained in the docking of equipment to an aircraft for the safe deplanement of passengers from an aircraft, so the airport is, therefore, unable on its own to provide for the deplanement of passengers.
+The airport will provide contact information for such support to an airline as soon as practicable after receiving a request from an airline experiencing excessive tarmac delays at the contact number listed in this plan.

 Upon request by an airline experiencing excessive tarmac delays, the Airport Authority may be able to provide assistance by:

-- Providing transportation for passengers deplaning aircraft parked at remote locations
+- providing transportation to the terminal building for passengers deplaning aircraft parked at remote locations

-- Transporting items from the terminal to a remotely parked aircraft on request by an air carrier
+- on request by an air carrier, assist in transporting items from the terminal to a remotely parked aircraft

 Excessive Tarmac Delay Situation Involving an International Diversion

 Harrisburg International Airport does not have an international passenger processing facility, but does have a sterile area capable of accommodating limited numbers of international passengers.

 Upon notification by the airline to the airport and the local US CBP office of an excessive tarmac delay situation involving an international diversion, international flights may be deplaned at a terminal gate assigned by the airport in compliance with the current CBP/MDT International Airport Diversion Plan.